- »Autism Development Solutions

 - »Lerner School for Autism

-The state-of-the-art Lerner School for Autism is the centerpiece of the 20,000-square-foot Debra Ann November Wing at our Shaker Campus.
+The state-of-the-art Lerner School for Autism is the centerpiece of the 20,000-square-foot Debra Ann November Wing at our Hospital for Rehabilitation Campus.
 This chartered, non-public day school, certified by the state of Ohio, serves students from diagnosis to age 22.
 Staff includes:

 - Board-certified behavior analysts